Singular subalgebroids: Introduction

 \subsection{{Androulidakis-Skandalis' holonomy groupoids of singular foliations}}

-We highlight the aspects of this work that represent the main novelties in comparison with the work of Androulidakis-Skandalis \cite{AndrSk}.
+We now highlight the aspects of this work that represent the main novelties in comparison with the work of Androulidakis-Skandalis \cite{AndrSk}.
+(For singular foliations, the construction of Thm. \ref{thmx:a} yields the holonomy groupoid of Androulidakis-Skandalis.)
 Let $G$ be a Lie groupoid and $\cB$ be a singular subalgebroid of $A:=Lie(G)$. \begin{itemize} \item Our definition of bisubmersion for $\cB$ (Def. \ref{subsec:defbisub}) is not a straight-forward generalization of the one of \cite{AndrSk}.
 Ours is given by a smooth map to $G$, which typically fails to be a submersion.
 In the case that $\cB$ is a singular foliation, our definition does not recover on the nose the notion of bisubmersion from \cite{AndrSk}, but it corresponds bijectively to it if one assembles two submersions into $M$ to one map to the pair groupoid $M\times M$ (Prop. \ref{prop:equivbi}).
 Just as in \cite{AndrSk}, bisubmersions for $\cB$ have the following features: their bisections induce automorphisms of the singular subalgebroid $\cB$ (see Remark \ref{rem:rephrasea}), and they allow for the construction of the holonomy groupoid by providing its ``building blocks'' (Thm. \ref{thm:holgroidconstr}).

 \item The holonomy groupoid depends of the choice of Lie groupoid $G$ integrating $A$.
 In \S \ref{section:vary} we display how the holonomy groupoid changes if we replace $G$ by another Lie groupoid of which $G$ is a quotient.
 For singular foliations, \ie when $A=TM$, there is a canonical choice for $G$, namely the pair groupoid $M\times M$.
 With this choice we recover the holonomy groupoid of a singular foliation of \cite{AndrSk}.